ed-kung/CSUN-Econ-433/group-project.md

 - **Accuracy**.
 Did the report accurately describe the results?
 Were the interpretations of the results accurate?
 - **Professionalism**.
 Was the report formatted attractively?
 Was the language professional?
 Were the appropriate tables and figures included?
 - **Contribution**.
 Did the results meaningfully contribute to answering the research question?
 (Even if the hypothesis is rejected, that is still a meaningful contribution.)

-# Presentation

-The presentation should be about 10 minutes long, with 3 minutes for questions.
-The presentation should cover the same information as the report.
-It should be presented as if to an audience who has not read your report, but has some expertise in economics/econometrics.

-The presentation will be graded holistically on the following factors:

-- **Clarity**.
-Was the audience able to understand the presentation?
-Were parts of it confusing or hard to understand?
-- **Comprehensiveness**.
-Did the presentation contain all of the information that was in the report?
-- **Professionalism**.
-Were the slides formatted attractively?
-Was the language professional?
-Did the speakers dress and speak professionally?
-- **Mastery**.
-Did the speakers demonstrate a mastery of the topic?
-Were they able to answer questions intelligently and accurately?

 # Schedule